Dimers and Imaginary geometry: Convergence of the winding of uniform spanning tree to GFF

 We define the discrete winding fields in a finite domain properly here.
 This is completely analogous to the definition in the continuum from \cref{sec:continuum}.
 Let us fix a bounded domain $D \subset \C$ with a locally connected boundary and a marked point $x \in \partial D$.
 Using \cite{Pommerenke} Theorem 2.1, $\partial D$ is a curve.
 Let $\delta > 0$ and let $\cT^\d$ be a wired spanning tree of $D^\d$.
-Recall the definitions of $\gamma_v^\d$ and auxiliary vertices from \cref{sec:regularized_estimate}.
-As in the continuum definition, we add to each $\gamma_v^\d$ a path following $\partial D^\d$ clockwise to $x$.
-More precisely, one endpoint of $\gamma_v$ is some auxiliary vertex.
-We add to $\gamma_v$ the \emph{continuum} curve joining this vertex and $x$ in the clockwise direction.
-For simplicity of notation we still call this path $\gamma_v$ or $\gamma_v^\d$ to emphasise that this is a discrete path.
+Let $\gamma_v^\d$ be the branch connecting $v$ to the wired boundary in $\cT^\d$.
+As in the continuum definition, we add to each $\gamma_v^\d$ a path following $\partial D$ clockwise to $x$.
+More precisely, one endpoint of $\gamma_v^\d$ is some auxiliary vertex (a point on the continuum boundary $\partial D$, see \cref{sec:regularized_estimate}).
+We add to $\gamma^\d_v$ the \emph{continuum} curve joining this vertex and the marked boundary point $x$ in the clockwise direction.
+For simplicity of notation we still call this path $\gamma_v^\d$.

-For our application to hexagonal lattice and $T$-graphs, we can also assume that the boundary of $D^\d$ consists of a simple oriented loop and there exists a marked vertex $x^\d$ in the boundary which converges to $x$.
-The fact that we can assume this is justified in \cite{BLRannex}.
-In such a scenario, we can define $\gamma_v$ to be the oriented path starting from $v$ until it hits the boundary and then continuing along the boundary until we reach $x^\d$ .

-We parametrise the part of the curve in $\partial D$ by $[-1, 0]$ and the rest by capacity in $D$ minus $\log R(z,D)$ as in \cref{sec:continuum}), so that $t=0$ will always correspond to hitting the boundary.
-Motivated by the formula connecting intrinsic and topological winding (cf. \cref{eq:intrinsic->top}), we define
+We parametrise the part of the curve in $\partial D$ by $[-1, 0]$ and the rest by capacity in $D$ plus $\log R(z,D)$.
+Observe that this definition is analogous to the continuum definition in \cref{sec:continuum}, so that $t=0$ will always correspond to hitting the boundary.
+Motivated by the formula connecting intrinsic and topological winding (cf. \cref{lem:wind_start}), we define, in the smooth case first: